 Experian uses VantageScore 3.0 which is a credit score developed by the three national credit reporting companies (CRCs) — Experian, TransUnion, and Equifax.
 The VantageScore uses only one model with one set of scoring calculations—this results in scores that are more uniform across all three CRCs.The VantageScore 3.0 model is used as a risk score, which is a key component that we use to determine creditworthiness.

-Credit scores can make a difference.
-According to Experian, in 2020 the average credit score in the United States reached a record high of 710.
+According to Experian, the average credit score in the United States is approximately 710.

 Research shows that renters are now less likely to be evicted or skip out on their leases thanks to improving economic conditions in the U.S., according to a new report from TransUnion.
 This particular report shows that renter risk decreased by 2% year-over-year as 34% of renters now have renter scores of 720 or higher.
 The score is based on a TransUnion proprietary scoring method.

-“When property management companies are steady on their accept or decline criteria, they are declining fewer applicants and the population they are accepting is expected to perform better,” Doherty said.
+hen property management companies are steady on their accept or decline criteria, they are declining fewer applicants and the population they are accepting is expected to perform better.